 Onion powder substitutions: Instead of using 1 teaspoon of onion powder, you can swap it out for roughly 2 tablespoons worth of finely diced white onion.

-Sugar substitutions: Instead of using granulated white sugar, swap it out for coconut palm sugar, brown sugar or simply omit the sugar altogether.
+Sugar substitutions: Instead of using coconut palm sugar, swap it out for granulated white sugar, brown sugar or simply omit the sugar altogether.

 Baking soda substitutions: Instead of using baking soda, you can also use baking powder.
 If you use baking powder, use 1 teaspoon instead of ½ teaspoon that the recipe calls for.

-Club soda substitutions: Instead of club soda, you could also use beer or any other carbonated beverage.
+Club soda substitutions: Instead of club soda, you could also use GF beer or any other carbonated beverage.
+If you don’t have anything fizzy some coconut milk or even water will also work.

-Chicken thigh substitutions: Instead of boneless skinless chicken thighs, you can also use boneless skinless chicken breasts.
+Chicken thigh substitutions: Instead of boneless skinless chicken thighs, you can also use boneless skinless chicken breasts, or pork chops.
 Or feel free to swap it out for a white fish such as cod.
+My partner prefers chicken breast.
+Use whatever chicken pieces suit your fancy!

 Make this recipe AIP